GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/filesync.md

 #### Jib

-Jib integration with skaffold allows for zero config `auto` sync.
-In this mode, Jib will sync your `classes`, `resources` and `extraDirectories` to a remote container as changes are made.
-It can only be used with Jib in default build mode (exploded) for jar style applications.
+Jib integration with Skaffold allows for zero-config `auto` sync.
+In this mode, Jib will sync your class files, resource files, and Jib's "extra directories" files to a remote container as changes are made.
+It can only be used with Jib in the default build mode (exploded) for non-WAR applications.
 It was primarily designed around [Spring Boot Developer Tools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-spring-boot.html#using-boot-devtools), but can work with any embedded server that can reload/restart.

 Check out the [Jib Sync example](https://github.com/GoogleContainerTools/skaffold/tree/master/examples/jib-sync) for more details.